This is my story on how I came up with my homemade dog food recipe due to food allergies.

 A few years ago, we adopted an adorable German Shepherd pup.
 My children were so excited to have a new family member in our home and named her Duchess.
-Little did we know, our little puppy was going to have major trouble with just about any commercial dog food.
-If she wasn’t regurgitating it, her eyes would be runny which is a common food allergy symptom.
+Little did we know, our little puppy was going to have major trouble with just about any commercial dog’s food.
+If she wasn’t regurgitating it, her eyes would be runny and she had very itchy skin which are both common for food allergies.

-After trying Duchess on the cheaper grocery store dog food brands which her tummy did not tolerate, we moved on to Natural Balance, Blue Buffalo, Wellness, just to name a few.
+After trying Duchess, my allergic dog, on the cheaper grocery store brands which her tummy did not tolerate, we moved on to Natural Balance, Blue Buffalo, Wellness, just to name a few.
 I’m pretty sure we tried them all!
+I couldn’t find one for allergies that really worked for our girl!

-Would you believe that we’ve been switching brands now for five years, trying to find a dog food that our pup can tolerate.
+Would you believe that we’ve been switching brands now for five years, trying to find a brand that our pup can tolerate.
 Alas, it’s time to move onto homemade dog food.
-This is the recipe that she absolutely loves.
+This is one of the fresh homemade dog food recipes that she absolutely loves.
 I checked out a few veterinarian websites to come up with it.
 This is for a 60 lb.
 German Shepherd.
 If you have a 30 lb. dog, cut the recipe in half.
 Enjoy!

 - 1/2 lb. hamburger